Local Water Done Well

 Council considered several options, including continuing to manage water services in-house and collaborating with neighbouring councils for a more sustainable solution.

-Instead, the following options will be put forward for public consultation in early 2025:
+Instead, the following options were put forward for public consultation:

-• A Joint Council Water Services Arrangement between Horowhenua District Council and Kāpiti Coast District Council (Council’s preferred option)
+• Option 1: A Joint Council Water Services Arrangement between Horowhenua District Council and Kāpiti Coast District Council (Council’s preferred option)

-• A Multi-Council Joint Water Services Arrangement including Horowhenua District Council, Manawatū District Council, Palmerston North City Council, and Kāpiti Coast District Council.
+• Option 2: A Multi-Council Joint Water Services Arrangement including Horowhenua District Council, Manawatū District Council, Palmerston North City Council, and Kāpiti Coast District Council

 The decision came after a period of internal review, regional collaboration, and a light-touch community consultation to gather feedback on key priorities such as clean drinking water, effective stormwater management, and affordable service provision.